For 2018 Horse Race information, follow these instructions on the France Galop website:

 “trying to find out which Horse Racing track is running during that time.
 I have found mixed information.”

 The most up-to-date way to find out the horse races in Paris is through the France-Galop Web site.
 Click on the flag in the upper right-hand corner to reach the pages in English.

 You will discover sections on Sunday activities (Dimanches), what to do with your family, about the six major race courses in and around Paris, the calendar, where to picnic, etc.

 In addition, the France-Galop site covers the other racecourses in and around Paris and in France.
-Here is a list of some ideas: Auteuil, Chantilly, Deauville, Longchamp, Maisons-Laffitte, Saint-Cloud, and the regional racecourses in France
+Here is a list of some ideas: Auteuil, Chantilly, Deauville, Longchamp, Maisons-Laffitte and Saint-Cloud.

 Read about the Qatar Prix de l’Arc de Triomphe at Longchamp in “Go to the horseraces in Paris“.